gsoules/MkDocs/digital-archive/docs/archivist/using-s3.md

 Files without a checkbox are ones the Digital Archive, and browsers in general, do not support such as TIFF files and Word documents.

+---

+!!! note ""
+    The latest version of AvantS3 supports TIFF files.
+When you choose a TIFF file from the list, AvantS3 downloads the file from S3, converts it to JPEG, and resizes it.
+It then attaches the resized JPEG file to the item.
+This saves you from having to perform all those steps manually.

 ### Reorder or delete attachments

 The steps for reordering and deleting S3 attachments are the same as explained for